Types of Child Care

 Child care centers provide full or part-time child care in a group setting with planned activities.
 Most often licensed by the state, they must meet minimal health, safety, and staffing requirements.

-Children are separated by age in some centers and kept all together in others, with activities planned especially for age levels.
+Children are grouped together by age, with activities planned especially for age levels.
 Each classroom has materials and activities that support a planned curriculum.
 There is usually a range of experience and education among the staff.

 Infant at daycare